Heating your home safely with gas

 Carbon monoxide - the silent killer

-Carbon monoxide (CO) is an odourless, colourless gas that can be produced by faulty, unserviced gas heaters and it can be fatal.
+Carbon monoxide (CO) is an odourless, colourless gas that can be produced by faulty, or poorly maintained gas heaters, and it can be fatal.

 Get brick chimneys and gas heaters checked this winter to prevent carbon monoxide poisoning